akashsinghal/accelerated-container-image/cmd/ctr/artifact.md

 ## Proposed DADI conversion Process:

-The current `obdconv` command for the custom `ctr` cli will be changed to add a `--push-artifact` flag along with required `--username` and `--password` fields for the target registry credentials.
+The current `obdconv` command for the custom `ctr` cli will be changed to add a `--push-artifact`.
+For registry authentication, the `--username` and `--password` can be provided OR the `--config` can be filled with the auth config file path.
+By default if no username/password or auth file is provided, the docker config will be used.

 ```
 sudo bin/ctr obdconv --push-artifact --username <TARGET-REGISTRY-USERNAME> --password <TARGET-REGISTRY-PASSWORD> artifactstest.azurecr.io/teleport/redis:original artifactstest.azurecr.io/teleport/redis:oras